apache/celeborn/docs/developers/trafficcontrol.md

 The buffered memory can be released when the following conditions are satisfied:

 - Data is flushed to file
-- If replication is on, after primary data is sent to replica `Worker`
+- If replication is on, after primary data is written to wire

 The basic idea is that, when `Worker` is under high memory pressure, slow down or stop income data, and at same time force flush to release memory.